Ofsted Good · Skills England Approved UK · 10,000+ learners trained · 4.9★ from 711+ reviews

 Three operational changes worth knowing:

 • Lawful wage.
 Providers are expected to act where they are made aware an apprentice is not being paid a lawful wage.
-The intent is right, but a resulting non-completion can hit a provider's QAR, which is largely outside the provider's control.
+The intent is right, but a resulting non-completion can hit a provider's QAR (Qualification Achievement Rate, the headline completion-and-pass measure providers are judged on), which is largely outside the provider's control.

 • "Gateway" becomes "gateway to completion".
+That is the point near the end where the employer, provider and apprentice confirm the apprentice is ready to finish and be assessed.
 Reflecting the assessment reforms, assessment can now take place across the programme rather than only at the end.
 This is the funding-rules counterpart to the changes we covered in our ST1512 v2.1 guide.

 • Training plan sign-off.
 The training plan must now include a section for the employer, provider and apprentice to confirm the planned content has been delivered, which can be signed off at the final review.
 This aligns the main programme with the apprenticeship unit rules.